 Rover is a site for pet owners to find people willing to watch, walk, and play with their dogs.
 You get to set your schedule, offer any variety of pet care services (don’t walk if you don’t want to!) and then set preferences on the types of dogs you’ll sit.
 If you’re smaller and are concerned about walking a 180 lb. dog – let the platform know and you won’t get matched with one.

 Rover offers insurance and even includes 24/7 support that includes vet assistance, just in case.

-Becoming an Uber driver (or Lyft) has become almost synonymous with “side hustle”.
+Becoming a Lyft driver has become almost synonymous with “side hustle.”
 The advantage is that you can work this opportunity completely around your schedule.
-For example, if you have a full-time job, you can do your Uber driving on nights and weekends, at least the ones that you want to make available.
+For example, if you have a full-time job, you can do your Lyft driving on nights and weekends, at least the ones that you want to make available.

-This is possible because of the real-time nature of the Uber system.
+This is possible because of the real-time nature of the Lyft system.
 You plug into it using your smartphone, and you can become active only at the times that you choose.
-This means that you can literally turn on and turn off your availability at will.
+This means that you can turn on and turn off your availability at will.

 This is just one of several ways you can earn money with your car.

 A notary public is a public official that has the right to administer oaths and affirmations by the state.
 They are often used to be a witness when someone signs a document.
 A notary has to be present, confirm the identity of the individual, record the signature, and then emboss the document (press their stamp).
 It’s extremely easy and notaries are essential.
 For each service, you can collect a small fee.
 I had to find a notary public when we bought our house.

 Here’s how to become a notary public and it’s not as difficult as you’d think!